kohesive/injekt/README.md

 ## Maven Dependnecy

-First, include the dependency in your Gradle / Maven projects, ones that have Kotlin configured for Kotlin M12 versions `0.12.1218` or `0.12.1230`
+Include the dependency in your Gradle / Maven projects, ones that have Kotlin configured for Kotlin M12 versions `0.12.1218` or `0.12.1230`

 **Gradle:**
 ```